David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The socialist-oriented market economy is the general economic model of the country: it both follows market laws and has State management to ensure social equity and the goal of a wealthy people and a strong country.
 * There is no "pivot" to capitalism, but rather the utilization of the market economy to build Socialism.

+**Allegation:** Distorts Resolution 68 on private economy development as "inconsistent", "admitting exploitation", or following capitalism; claims encouraging private investment in infrastructure is "privatization".
+* The private sector is identified as an important driving force of the socialist-oriented market economy.
+* Encouraging private investment in infrastructure (expressways, airports) reduces the burden on the state budget and mobilizes social resources, strictly in accordance with the law, not "capitalization".
+* The Party's viewpoint is consistent: encouraging legitimate wealth creation while ensuring social progress and equality.

 **Allegation:** Demands the abolition of the leading role of the state economy, claiming it is inefficient and crowds out the private sector.
 * The state economy is a vital material tool for the State to direct and regulate the macro-economy, correct market failures, and ensure social welfare and national defense-security.
 * The leading role does not mean occupying the largest proportion, but holding key positions, leading the economy, and creating conditions for other sectors to develop.